hotsphink/sfink-tools/mozilla.md

 But often, I will get distracted and begin working on a different feature.
 I *could* update to inbound or central and start again, but that tends to touch too many source files and slow down my rebuilds, and I have a lot of inertia, so usually I'll just start hacking within the same bookmarked patch stack.
 When done or ready to work on the original (or a new) feature, I'll make another commit.

 When I want to go back to working on the original feature, I *still* won't bother to clean things up, because I'm a bad and lazy person.
-Instead, I'll just start making a bunch of micro-commits pertaining to various of the patches in my current stack.
+Instead, I'll just start making a bunch of micro-commits pertaining to various of the patches in my current stack (possibly one at a time with `hg commit`, or possibly picking apart my working directory changes with `hg commit -i`; see below).
 I use a naming convention in the patch descriptions of "M-<which feature I'm changing>".
 So after a little while, my patch stack might look like:

 ```shell
     418116|8b3ea20f546c   Bug 1333000 - Display some additional diagnostic information for ConstraintTypeSet corruption, r=jandem